geoph9/hass-gshell-extension/README.md

 ![Hass Events](screenshots/hass_events.png?raw=true "How the hass events appear.")
 #### Preferences (Settings)

+**NOTE:** On Gnome 40 the Preferences menu is slightly different but offers the same functionality.

 By pressing the `Preferences` button you will get the following: